We are continuing to take precautions for the safety of team members and residents. Read more for COVID-19 updates.

-With A National Protective Equipment Shortage Looming, Residents and Volunteers Turn to Homemade Masks to Protect Employees
+With A National Protective Equipment Shortage Looming, Residents and Volunteers Turn to Homemade Masks to Protect Team Members

 March 25, 2020

 But we have a few guardian angels looking out for us.
-Our communities have been given hundreds of handmade, cloth masks for our employees and residents to use.
-These amazing donations have come from all around the state, from residents, church groups, employees’ families, and more, and they may truly save lives.
+Our communities have been given hundreds of handmade, cloth masks for our team members and residents to use.
+These amazing donations have come from all around the state, from residents, church groups, team members’ families, and more, and they may truly save lives.